akavel/polyclip-go/README.md

 About
 -----

-Library polyclip.go is a pure Go, MIT-licensed implementation of an [algorithm for Boolean operations on 2D polygons] [fmartin] (invented by F. Martínez, A.J.
+Library polyclip.go is a pure Go, MIT-licensed implementation of an [algorithm for Boolean operations on 2D polygons] [fmartin] (invented by F. MartÃ­nez, A.J.
 Rueda, F.R.
 Feito) -- that is, for calculation of polygon intersection, union, difference and xor.

 The original paper describes the algorithm as performing in time _O((n+k) log n)_, where _n_ is number of all edges of all polygons in operation, and _k_ is number of intersections of all polygon edges.